dnaihao/text-to-SQL-survey/README.md

   </tr>
 </tbody>
 </table>
-<div>Summarization for text-to-SQL datasets. #Size, #DB, #D, and #T/DB represent the number of question-SQL
+<div align='center'>Summarization for text-to-SQL datasets. #Size, #DB, #D, and #T/DB represent the number of question-SQL
 pairs, databases, domains, and tables per domain, respectively.
 We put “-” in the #D column because we do not know how many domains are in the Spider dev set and “-” in the Issues Addressed column because there is no specific issue addressed for the dataset.
 Datasets above and below the line are cross-domain and single-domain,